MoBiodiv/mobr/README.md

 ## Thanks

-* [Gregor Seyer](https://www.jku.at/en/institute-of-applied-statistics/about/team/gregor-seyer/) for providing a constructive review of our CRAN submission
+* Gregor Seyer for providing a constructive review of our CRAN submission
+* Kurt Hornik for helping us keep up with CRAN changes.